-The best 4k gaming monitor for Xbox One we've reviewed thus far for is the LG 27UK650.
-It is a 27-inch 4k IPS monitor that delivers a good picture quality and performs well in most uses.
-It has low input lag, very good motion handling, and FreeSync support, but it is limited to a 60 Hz refresh rate.
+The best 4k monitor for Xbox One X we've reviewed thus far is the LG 27UK650.
+It's a 27 inch 4k IPS monitor that delivers a good picture quality and performs well in most uses.
+It has low input lag, very good motion handling, and FreeSync support, but it's limited to a 60Hz refresh rate.
 This might deter some serious gamers.

-For those who game on an Xbox One, the monitor is a great choice.
-Fast moving content is crystal clear due to the fast response time, and the monitor is very responsive thanks to the low input lag.
-The support for FreeSync VRR ensures an almost tear-free gaming experience, which is only limited by the 60 Hz refresh rate.
-The image remains accurate when viewed from the side, thanks to the IPS panel, and this is great for co-op gaming.
+For those who game on an Xbox One, this monitor is a great choice.
+Fast-moving content is crystal clear due to the fast response time, and the monitor is very responsive thanks to the low input lag.
+The support for FreeSync VRR ensures an almost tear-free gaming experience, which is only limited by the 60Hz refresh rate.
+The image remains accurate when viewed from the side, thanks to the IPS panel, which is great for co-op gaming.

-If you have an original Xbox One that doesn't support 1440p or 4k, the ViewSonic XG2402 is the best 1080p monitor for Xbox One gaming.
+If you're looking for a cheaper gaming monitor for the Xbox One, the ViewSonic XG2402 is the best budget monitor for Xbox One gaming.
 It delivers decent picture quality, and it has outstanding motion handling and excellent low input lag.
-It has a 144 Hz refresh rate, great if you do have a newer Xbox One, and it supports FreeSync for a nearly tear-free gaming experience on any Xbox One.
+It has a 144Hz refresh rate, great if you do have a newer Xbox One, and it supports FreeSync for a nearly tear-free gaming experience on any Xbox One.

-Motion looks crystal clear, thanks to the extremely fast response time, so fast moving objects have no blur trail.
+Motion looks crystal clear, thanks to the extremely fast response time, so fast-moving objects have very little blur trail.
 It supports AMD FreeSync over HDMI for the Xbox One, and over DisplayPort if you want to hook up your PC too.
-Even if you're gaming at 60 Hz on an original Xbox One, the XG2402 has excellent low input lag.
+Even if you're gaming at 60Hz on an original Xbox One, this monitor has excellent low input lag.

 If you want to save a bit of money, the Acer XF251Q is a cheaper alternative to the ViewSonic XG2402.
-Although not as versatile, the XF251Q is a great 1080p gaming monitor.
+Although not as versatile, this is a great 1080p gaming monitor.
 It has an extremely fast response time and excellent low input lag.
-Unfortunately, it is limited to a 75 Hz refresh rate, which may disappoint more serious gamers.
-Like the XG2402, it isn't very versatile and is best suited as a gaming monitor.
+Unfortunately, it is limited to a 75Hz refresh rate, which may disappoint more serious gamers.
+Like the ViewSonic, it isn't very versatile and is best suited as a gaming monitor.

-Our recommendations are based on what we think are the best monitors for Xbox One X currently available.
+Our recommendations are based on what we think are the best gaming monitors for Xbox One currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.